niemand-sec/AntiCheat-Testing-Framework/README.md

 - **Description for each module can be found on each folder**.
 - Modules can be used together or separated.
-- Cuztomization should be simple due to the modularity of the code.
+- Customization should be simple due to the modularity of the code.

 # Usage